 Sometimes the signals of a person’s warning system are no more than vague feelings of disquiet, a sense that something is wrong, which may be ignored if others don’t share the same reaction.
-For example a parent may hesitate to respond to requests if your kid can sleep over at their house or can go with on a camping trip – and the hesitation you feel deep inside is internal conflict, an emotional signal that warns you of possible danger.
+For example, a parent may hesitate to respond to requests if your kid can sleepover at their house or can go with on a camping trip – and the hesitation you feel deep inside is internal conflict, an emotional signal that warns you of possible danger.
 But you ignore it as just a difficult decision to make.
-Do you make a decision to keep your child happy, or do you trust your gut feeling?
+Do you decide to keep your child happy, or do you trust your gut feeling?

-Modern psychology often tells us fears and anxieties are mental problems, and we have to dismiss or medicate them with alcohol or drugs – when they often are extraordinary effective warning systems.
+Modern psychology often tells us fears and anxieties are mental problems.
+We have to dismiss or medicate them with alcohol or drugs – when they often are extraordinary effective warning systems.
 Rather learn how to read them.
 They are most of the time there for a good reason – to protect your offspring.

 Teach kids safe behaviour

-Don’t be ignorant and think someone else will teach your kids sexual safety in a nice way.
-For many kids their first sexual education experience is fondling, sodomy, rape or penetration with an object.
+Don’t be ignorant and think someone else will nicely teach your kids sexual safety.
+Their first sexual education experience is fondling, sodomy, rape, or penetration with an object for many kids.
 Most victimized kids never report sexual abuse – they deal with it alone and in silence.

 Resilience is that ineffable quality that allows some people to be knocked down by life and come back stronger than ever.
 Rather than letting failure overcome them and drain their resolve, they find a way to rise from the ashes.
 Resilient children get through trouble more successfully.
-You can teach your child a set of skills that will help them to be resilient – to figure out solutions when facing challenges.
+You can teach your child a set of skills to help them be resilient and figure out solutions when facing challenges.

 5 Skills To Teach Kids To Become Resilient:

-Pro-active orientation means you teach a child how to solve problems, rather than give them the solutions while they sit and wait passively for rescue or help.
+Pro-active orientation means you teach a child how to solve problems rather than give them the solutions while they sit and wait passively for rescue or help.
 Start when they are little by asking questions like “What would you do if someone asks you to take off your clothes?’’
-As they grow older help them to analyse and think, to explore more ways to handle difficult situations.
+As they grow older, they analyse and think to explore more ways to handle difficult situations.

 Self-regulation is a youngster’s ability to deal with emotional reactions in a way that improves circumstances.
-Very strong feelings can be disruptive.
-If a child has self-control, they can rein in impulsive reactions and delay gratification in their long-term best interest, consistent with their deepest values.
+Powerful feelings can be disruptive.
+If children have self-control, they can rein in impulsive reactions and delay gratification in their long-term best interest, consistent with their deepest values.
 Sexual predators use money, gifts and outings to groom children.
-When children make impulsive choices, because of a lack of self-control, they can easily fall victim to such advances.
+When children make impulsive choices because of a lack of self-control, they can easily fall victim to such advances.

 Self-regulation involves teaching your kids courtesy and social etiquette.
-Social etiquette includes teaching kids good manners, respect, how to greet people, how to talk politely, table manners and what is right and wrong.
-When kids can organise behaviour and decide how to act, they get lots of smiles form adults that generally support a good view of themselves.
+Social etiquette includes teaching kids good manners, respect, greeting people, talking politely, table manners, and what is right and wrong.
+When kids can organise behaviour and decide how to act, they get lots of smiles to form adults that generally support a good view of themselves.

-Planned parenting is organised guidance, when a parent anticipates a child’s needs and has goals for the youngsters’ behaviour.
+Planned parenting is organised guidance when a parent anticipates a child’s needs and has goals for their behaviour.
 For example: ‘’by the time you are ten, I want you to learn to take out the garbage. ‘’ This is very different than the random parenting that occurs with a disorganised, upset parent who is far too stressed to focus outside himself.
 The best indicator of successful planned parenting is the absence of disciplinary problems.
 Organised parents help kids to be organised.

 Attachments to others occur at many levels.
 Resilient children grow up in a web of helpful and supportive connections.
-Strong connections to family and friends help kids to develop social skill because they grow up in a setting where they get feedback from others.
+Strong connections to family and friends help kids develop social skills because they grow up in a setting where they get feedback from others.
 What the parent teaches at home is echoed by the teacher, the aunt and other role models.
-As kids improve social skills, they get the pleasant responses that the world offers to pleasant children, which helps self-esteem grow.
+As kids improve social skills, they get pleasant responses that the world offers to pleasant children, helping self-esteem grow.

 They also learn how to differentiate between sincerity and when someone is dishonest and manipulative.
 They can recognise when someone behaviour is out of line.